 With over 120 events held in the Meatpacking District, surrounding areas and DUMBO Brooklyn, this is the only festival in New York to bring together both legendary culinary icons from around the globe and America’s most beloved television chefs, all while fighting to end hunger!

-Recurring guests often include Mario Batali, David Bouley, Rachael Ray, Daniel Boulud, Bobby Flay, Emeril Lagasse, Jacques Torres and Martha Stewart, to name just a few.
+Recurring guests often include David Bouley, Rachael Ray, Rocco DiSpirito, Jean-Georges and Cédric Vongerichten, Daniel Boulud, Bobby Flay, Emeril Lagasse, Jacques Torres, Mario Batali and Martha Stewart, to name just a few.

 Tickets start at $18 for some great Kid’s Events and go up to several hundred for private dinners with the famous chefs.